atticoos/jekyll-portfolio/src/_posts/2015-12-03-letsencrypt-setup.md

 tags: [letsencrypt]
 excerpt: Let's Encrypt provides free SSL certificates and an open source client for generating and setting up your certificates.
 A movement to encrypt the web.
 Here we look at how to use the Let's Encrypt tool.
 seo_title: Setting up SSL Certificates with Let's Encrypt
 seo_description: Let's Encrypt provides free SSL certificates.
-Learn how to set up a Let's Encrypt SSL Certificate for Apache
+Learn how to set up and install a Let's Encrypt SSL Certificate for Apache
 disqus_id: '2015-12-04-lets-encrypt-setup'
 ---